Sydney Park Wetlands Alexandria

 Tip: This is an epic place to watch the start of the Sydney to Hobart yacht race on Boxing Day.

-• Public transport rating: Easy bus access from city or Edgecliff
+• Easy bus access from the city or Bondi Junction.

 Where: 6 Steele Point Rd, Vaucluse